josdejong/mathjs/docs/configuration.md

 # Configuration

 Math.js contains a number of configuration options.
-There are two ways to configure math.js:
+There are three ways to configure math.js:

 - Configure an existing instance of math.js using `math.config(options)`,